slackhq/astra/docs/topics/Config-options.md

 ### maxTimePerChunkSeconds
 Maximum time that a <tooltip term="chunk">chunk</tooltip> can be open before closing and uploading to S3.
 Defaults to 90 minutes.
-THis configuration is useful for ensuring that chunks are uploaded to S3 within a set time frame, during non-peak hours when we don't hit maxMessagesPerChunk or maxBytesPerChunk for several hours
+This configuration is useful for ensuring that chunks are uploaded to S3 within a set time frame, during non-peak hours when we don't hit maxMessagesPerChunk or maxBytesPerChunk for several hours

 ```yaml